Leipzig boost frontline with Augustin signing

-BERLIN Bundesliga runners-up RB Leipzig signed France youth international Jean-Kevin Augustin on Thursday, boosting their frontline before their first Champions League outing next season.
+BERLIN (Reuters) - Bundesliga runners-up RB Leipzig signed France youth international Jean-Kevin Augustin on Thursday, boosting their frontline before their first Champions League outing next season.

 The 20-year-old signed a five-year deal worth a reported 13 million euros ($14.7 million) after rising through the youth ranks at Ligue 1 club Paris St Germain but earning only limited playing time in just over two years with the senior team.